Last Updated: 07.09.2017

 Think of it like this:

-If you’re doing a bicep curl and are only going halfway down, you are limiting the benefit of each rep and are not utilizing the full power of the negative (eccentric) part of the lift.
+If you’re doing a bicep curl and are only going halfway down, you are limiting the benefit of each rep. You're also not utilizing the full power of the negative (eccentric) part of the lift.

 If you only do 50-75% of the full range of motion, expect to have 50-75% of the results, it’s only fair.